Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Linux).md

 cd CgpuOnboardingPackage
 bash step-2-install-gpu-driver.sh

-# After reboot, reconnect into vm and validate if the confidential compute mode is on.
+# After rebooting, reconnect into vm and validate if the confidential compute mode is on.
-# you should see: CC status: ON
+# You should see: CC status: ON
 nvidia-smi conf-compute -f

 ```